Moonwalkerr/BudgetScores/README.md

 - HTML5.
 - CSS3.
 - Vanilla Javascript.
+- Firebasse (Auth & Firestore)
+- No frameworks used

 ## Features :
 - Add your expenditure according to item name and amount spent.